DanFeinstat/5e-Spellbook-Builder/README.md

 # 5e Spellbook Builder

 Have you ever been in the middle of a combat round and needed to take a 5 minute break to search for spell details in the PHB?
-This spellbook builder is a tool to allow users to search and save spell lists with full spell details to an account for easy access during game time.
+This spellbook builder is a tool to allow users to search and save spell lists with quickly accessible full spell details.

 Note: Currently this Spellbook Builder only supports content from the core rulebooks.

 ## Technology

-the 5e Spellbook Builder is MERN app built with:
+the 5e Spellbook Builder is a MERN app built with:

 - React
 - Node